idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 See also [Mark 14:12-17](https://www.blueletterbible.org/lsb/mar/14/12){:target="_blank"}, [Matthew 26:17-20](https://www.blueletterbible.org/lsb/mat/26/17){:target="_blank"}.
 They also mention "the city" and that he would recline at the table with the twelve, not with the owner of the house.
 The message to the owner seems to clearly explain that it would just be Jesus and the Twelve.
 It's possible others were present, including the owner, though.
 But it seems clear it's in Jerusalem, and that the disciples would be next to Jesus, not others.

 John also says in 18:1 that they went to the "other side" of the Kidron Valley, to the garden.
 Checking a map quickly, Kidron is between Jerusalem and Gethsemane.
 It isn't between Bethany and Gethsemane.

+(Also, per John 1:28, it seems Bethany may be across the Jordan, or there are two Bethanies or it might be on both sides?
+I'm unclear on that at time of writing, but it seems like two locations or two parts of one larger area, or perhaps baptizing "beyond the Jordan" just means the part of the Jorden nearest to Bethany, and on the other side opposite Bethany?
+Unsure, but one google result claims Bethany beyond the Jordan is actually much further north, within one day's journey of Galilee; if true this would further make John son of Zebedee more likely and Lazarus less so.)

 So yes, it was Jerusalem, not Bethany, so whoever the host was, it seems it can't have been Lazarus.
 And if the host was there, whoever it was could have been on Jesus' other side from John.